![]() |

 Learning about the health of your workforce is the first step in establishing a wellness program.
 This can be done via surveys, health risk appraisals (HRAs) and health care benefit utilization reports.

 Conducting this type of assessment provides baseline data on the health of your workforce.
-Grouping this data provides essential information on the health of your entire population and will give you important information upon which to measure success after implementation of your program.
+Aggregated data provides essential information on the health of your entire population and will provide important information upon which to measure success after implementation of your program.
 With the information that you obtain from the HRA report(s), you will be able to determine the best areas in which to focus programs and services for maximum benefit.

 Assessments may be conducted by your health care provider or another outside resource.
 The University of Michigan Health Management Research Center is one well-known center that has documented numerous positive results from wellness programs and services for 3+ million people.
 Their health risk appraisal is one tool that you might choose to utilize within your program to help you better understand the health of the people within your organization.
 Other assessment available for your use include: